Seychelles Broadcasting Corporation

 The Seychelles Broadcasting Company (SBC) is the national broadcaster of the Republic of Seychelles with the mandate of informing, educating, and entertaining the population of Seychelles.
-Located on the hilltop of Hermitage, Mont Fleuri, the SBC owns and operates 3 Television channels namely SBC1, SBC2, and SBC3.
-In addition, the corporation also owns 2 of the largest radio station in the country, they are Paradise FM and Radyo Sesel.
+Located on the hilltop of Hermitage, Mont Fleuri, the SBC owns and operates three television channels namely SBC 1, SBC 2, and SBC 3.
+In addition, the corporation also owns two of the largest radio station in the country, they are Paradise FM and Radyo Sesel.

 The SBC also broadcasts free-to-view international television services on its DTT platform.
 These channels include Al Jazeera, DW, TV5 Monde, TiVi5, TV5 Lifestyle, CGTN, CGTN French, RT and France 24.
 The SBC also has the responsibility of relaying 2 international radio stations: Radio France International (RFI) and British Broadcasting Corporation (BBC World Service) on FM.

 History

 Colonial era

 Radio in the Seychelles was introduced in 1945, when the archipelago was still a British colony; it broadcast for just one hour a day and was initially operated by the Department for Education using the facilities of the telecommunications company.
 The first regular broadcasts, however, aired from 20 July 1965 with the official foundation of Radyo Sesel, equipped with a studio in Union Vale, near the capital.
 The staff consisted of a British manager/engineer and twelve local people.
 The broadcast hours were almost immediately four and a half hours a day in English, French and Creole.
 Most programs were provided by BBC Transcription Services.
 Other programs were produced locally or sent by international broadcasting organisations.
 Among the most popular programs were one about music at lunchtime and another on topics of interest to Creole speakers in the late evening.

 In September 1966, Radyo Sesel made his debut in outdoor broadcasts on the occasion of the colonial governor's opening of the National Show, the country's main celebration.
 Religious ceremonies, choral songs and sports commentary were broadcast.

-On May 30, 1971, an explosion occurred at Radyo Sesel's studios in Union Vale, caused by a demolition charge, which totally destroyed the transmitters.
+On 30 May 1971, an explosion occurred at Radyo Sesel's studios in Union Vale, caused by a demolition charge, which totally destroyed the transmitters.